prantlf/litevec/README.md

 * Focus only on embeddings.
 Do not integrate LLMs to split and vectorise text.
 * Support CORS and other network features.

 There's a [demo example] included.
+This dabase is integrated in the lightweight AI RAG solution [literag].

 ## Getting Started